andrearospina/andrearospina/README.md

-### Hi, I'm Andrea and here you will find some projects where I use my knowledge of:
+### Hi, I'm Andrea, and here you will find some of my projects on:

 **🐍 BackEnd**